 WebP vs. JPEG - Which Image Format Is The Best?

-Okay, so I really like new technology.
-Especially technology that’s open source and directly compete with closed source, corporate money-addicts.
+I like technology.
+Especially technology that’s open source.
 This is where the image format WebP really got my attention.
 Not only is WebP an open format, but it also promises between 28-48% in file-size reduction!
 Wow!
 That’s amazing.
 Even though our internet connections become faster and faster, we still want to savor as much bandwidth as possible and spend less time waiting for a page to load.

 You will need to use a browser that supports the WebP format, before you can actually see the comparison.
 You can also download the images and make the comparison, should you have other software that's capable of handling WebP.
 If you do have a capable browser, simply hover over the images with your mouse to see the difference.